What’s The Fastest Social Share Buttons Plugin for WordPress?

 Social Snap uses modern SVG images for their widgets, which can, in turn, be lazy-loaded and optimized.
 It's much more efficient to load the visible social media icons than load the entire icon font family containing the logos of all social media platforms.

-SVG Icons in Social Snap
+Svg Icons In Social Snap

 Social Snap wins here, and I had a definitive performance increase after switching.